Prices incl. VAT plus shipping costs

 Automated test results management

-Serving as a centralized test result and instrument management system, the complimentary Link-Live cloud service transforms team workflows with the ability to quickly and easily log, document and report test activity from any NetAlly LinkSprinter, LinkRunnerAT, LinkRunner G2, AirCheck G2, OneTouchAT and EtherScope nXG network testers.
+Serving as a centralized test result and instrument management system, the complimentary Link-Live cloud service transforms team workflows with the ability to quickly and easily log, document and report test activity from any NetAlly LinkSprinter, LinkRunnerAT, LinkRunner G2, AirCheck G2, OneTouchAT and EtherScope nXG Portable Network testers.
 Once the tester is connected to the Link-Live cloud service, your test results are automatically uploaded to the dashboard for project management and reporting.
 You have the option of uploading additional files, screenshots, images, profiles, packet captures, location information and comments anytime.
 Also, certain NetAlly testers with AllyCare support can receive firmware updates "over the network" from Link-Live as they become available.

 An API is available to retrieve and integrate data from Link-Live into other management platforms, such as your trouble-ticket application or network management system.
 It gives you the ability provide proof-of-performance and better manage jobs and staff efficiency.